Build Your Database Skill

 Think of a project you're working on (or want to build).
 What data

 would you need to persist across restarts?
-Design a minimal two-script
+Describe what a two-step

-persistence proof for YOUR domain -- one script writes, another reads.
+persistence proof would look like for YOUR domain -- what would

 What you're learning: The persistence proof pattern transfers to ANY domain.
 Whether it is user profiles, sensor readings, or game saves -- the principle is the same: write in one process, read in another, trust the result.